redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/system-dashboard/1.1-initializing-chart/README.md

 ```
 ![Populate Chart Yaml](../.images/populate-chart-yaml.png)

-Esure you save the file, or push it to the repo if working within another editor.
+Ensure you save the file, or push it to the repo if working within another editor.

 ---
 **Navigation**